AnthonyC-S/cs3110-project/README.md

-# Camlkub Game - Based on the Game Rummikub
+# Camlkub Game - Based on Rummikub

 ## About the Project